 The presentation of the claims development tables is based on the actual date of the event that caused the claim (incident year basis).
-The claims development tables represent the development of the actual claims paid net of salvages and recoveries.
+The claims development tables represent the development of the actual claims paid.

 Payment development

 Non-life insurance claims - gross (AIC only)